umbraco/UmbracoDocs/umbraco-heartcore/client-libraries/node-js.md

 //Connecting to the Heartcore project on Cloud const client = new Client({ projectAlias: 'demo-headless' })

-//If protection is turned on you will have to add the API Key that has been asigned to your user client.setAPIKey('')
+//If protection is turned on you will have to add the API Key that has been assigned to your user client.setAPIKey('')

 //Create an async function to fetch all content from the root of the project